sandervanhooft/laravel-payable-redirect-mollie/README.md

 );
 ```

+The payment status will be kept in sync with Mollie: Mollie will call the webhook whenever the status changes.
+This will trigger your app to fetch the latest payment status from Mollie.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Testing

+Please mind that for testing the payment status synchronisation your app needs to be reachable on a public url by Mollie.
+Therefore, under normal circumstances, you cannot fully test this functionality on a local Laravel installation.

 ``` bash
 $ composer test